The National Occupational Therapy Certification Examination (NOTCE) format is as follows:

 - For additional sites where more than one candidate is registered to write on exam day, the additional site fee will be divided by the number of writers.
 A refund of the difference owed minus a $35 administration fee will be returned 6-8 weeks after the examination date.

-- Please contact the Exam Coordinator to obtain additional information.
+- Please contact the Exam and Accreditation Officer to obtain additional information.

 Registration (only available during registration periods)

 Next available exam: Saturday, July 4th, 2020

 Registration Period: March 21- May 15, 2020